-- To introduce fundamental knowledge of traffic engineering so that students can understand and be able to deal with traffic issues including safety, planning, design, operation and control. - > To describe basic techniques for collecting and analysing traffic data, diagnosingproblems.
+- Introduce fundamental knowledge of traffic engineering so that students can understand and be able to deal with traffic issues including safety, planning, design, operation and control. - > Describe basic techniques for collecting and analyzing traffic data, diagnosingproblems. - Understand the highway capacity and performance characteristics - > Learn the concepts of traffic design and regulations

-- 1. Use statistical concepts and applications in trafficengineering. - 2.
-Identify traffic stream characteristics and Identify level ofservices - 3.
+- 1. Undertake various types of road traffic studies and use of statistical concepts and applications in trafficengineering. - 2.
+Suggest preventive measures to avoid accidents by analyzing the traffic conditions at site. - 3.
+Identify traffic stream characteristics and level ofservice - 4.
 Design a pre-timed signalized intersection, and determine the signalsplits.